How One Wooden Artwork in Dysart Makes Sense of the Sea

 It looked naff.
 Like something you would find on a roundabout.

-These fragments are really powerful when you find them – but personally, I’ve never found the right visual language to commemorate them.
+These fragments are really powerful when you find them – but personally, I’ve never discovered the right visual language to commemorate them.

 Donald Urquhart has.